PERSONAL FINANCE

 couple financial stressed

 Financial worries can be a significant cause of stress but taking proactive steps will help you cope.
-In these uncertain times, with interest rates going up and inflation on the rise, elements of our financial lives are beyond our control.
+In these uncertain times, with inflation and higher interest rates, elements of our financial lives are beyond our control.
 That can lead to feelings of anxiety and helplessness.
 However, there are proactive steps you can take to help build mental resilience and cope more effectively with financial worries.
 Here are five tips to help you deal with financial uncertainty.

 1. Actively manage your stress levels